wenmengliu/contact_management_project/README.md

 Build RESTful APIs Using Node, Express, and MongoDB

 ### How to run
+#### Running locally

 Run `yarn run dev` if you start locally after setting up MongoDB server on the local

+#### Building and deployment

+1. Go to the server project folder and then run `docker build -t my-node-mongodb-app .`
+2. Start the docker image via running `docker run -p 3000:3000 my-node-mongodb-app`

 ### Implemented 4 endpoints